pokt-network/pocket/ibc/docs/README.md

 ### ICS-23 Vector Commitments

 [ICS-23][ics23] defines the `CommitmentProof` type that is used to prove the membership/non-membership of a key-value pair in the IBC stores.
-As this type is serialisable the relayers can relay these proofs to a counterparty chain, as described above, for their light client (of the source chain) to verify the proof and thus react accordingly.
+As this type is serialisable the relayers can relay these proofs to a counterparty chain, as described above, for their ibc specific light client (of the source chain) to verify the proof and thus react accordingly.
 In order to implement ICS-23, the `cosmos/ics23` library was used, specifically its `CommitmentProof` type and its methods to verify the proofs in a way that does not require the tree itself.

 See: [ICS-23](./ics23.md) for more details on the specifics of the ICS-23 implementation for Pocket.